VGP/vgp-tools/README.md

 It only allows a single restriction enzyme per data set, consistent with current usage of the BioNano instrument, although the BioNano .bnx format in principle supports multiple enzymes.

 ```
-= <string>                     number of channels and their recognition sites
+f <int> <string:site>			 flow cell: number of molecules, recognition site

-M <read:len> <int:n>           molecule, length and number of sites
+M <int:len> <int:n>          	 molecule: length and number of sites
-D <int:n> <real1> ... <realn>         site locations in digest
+D <int:n> <real1> ... <realn>    list of site locations in digest
-N <int:n> <real1> ... <realn>         signal to oise R of each site in digest
+N <int:n> <real1> ... <realn>    list of signal to noise ratio per site
-A <int:n> <real1> ... <realn>         Average intensity of sites in digest
+A <int:n> <real1> ... <realn>    average intensity of sites in digest
 ```
-The =-line declares how many distinct probes were used (typically only 1) and their recognition sequence.
-The other header lines tell one how many molecules were mapped and for each probe/channel, the total number of sites in the file, and the maximum number of sites that occurred in any molecule.
+The ```f```-lines are group definitions which say how many molecules to expect in this group and specify the restriction site used as a literal DNA string.  declares the recognition sequence of the enzyme used as a literal DNA string.
 The data portion of the file consists of a sequence of molecule descriptions, where the first M-line tells one how many sites there are in that molecule for each probe.
 The ensuing lines then give for each channel, the location of the sites and length of the molecule (D-line) to within the accuracy of the machine, the SNR at each site